Mixture model for designs in high dimensional regression and the LASSO: A general result and its proof

-\begin{rem} Assumption \ref{n} is to be interpreted with care since the order of magnitude of $n$ is primarily governed by Assumption \ref{ass1} on the coherence of $\mathfrak{C}$.
-For instance, if $\mathfrak{C}$ comes from a Gaussian i.i.d. random matrix, the coherence will be of the order $\sqrt{\log(K_o)/n}$ as discussed in \cite[Section 1.1]{CandesPlan:AnnStat09} and $n$ should be at least of the order $\log(p)^2\log(K_o)$.
-Notice that this is still less than if $X$ itself had to satisfy the coherence bound, with would implie that $n$ be of the order $\log(p)^3$. \end{rem}
+\begin{rem} The number of observations is both controlled by Assumption \ref{n} and Assumption \ref{ass1} on the coherence of $\mathfrak{C}$.
+For instance, if $\mathfrak{C}$ comes from a Gaussian i.i.d. random matrix, the coherence will be of the order $\sqrt{\log(K)/n}$ as discussed in \cite[Section 1.1]{CandesPlan:AnnStat09} and by Assumption \ref{ass1}, $n$ should be at least of the order $\log(K)^{3}/C_{\mu}^{2}$.
+Notice that this is still less than if $X$ itself had to satisfy the coherence bound, which would imply that $n$ be of the order $\log(p)^3$.
+This demontrates the advantage of using our Gaussian Mixture framework over the standard framework based on incoherence on $X$. \end{rem}